harp-orm/identity-map/README.md

 --------

-You'll need to impelement ItemInterface on your objects, that has "getIdentityKey" method.
+You'll need to impelement IdentityMapItemInterface on your objects, that has "getIdentityKey" method.
 Objects who's getIdentityKey return null do not get mapped at all.

 ```
-class Item implements ItemInterface
+class Item implements IdentityMapItemInterface
 {
     private $identityKey;